kitsudaiki/OpenHanami/docs/inner_workings/core.md

 #### Bricks

-The `bricks` defining, which the bricks are ordered within the segment.
+The `bricks` defining, which the bricks are ordered within the cluster.

-- `input` and `output` defining, if the brick works as input of output for the segment.
-This type-identifier is followed by a name, which is later used to identify the brick while connecting the segments in the [Cluster-templates](/internal/3_kyouko/#cluster-templates).
+- This type-identifier is followed by a name, which is later used to identify the brick while connecting the bricks in the [Cluster-templates](/internal/3_kyouko/#cluster-templates).

-- positions like `1,1,1` defining with `x`, `y` and `z` value the position of the brick within the segment.
+- positions like `1,1,1` defining with `x`, `y` and `z` value the position of the brick within the cluster.
 In this example, it only defines a row of 3 bricks.
 Together with the hard-coded limitation, that bricks can actuall only connect to neighbors, this enforce the network to grow in a classical layer-structure.

 #### Settings